 Where in Daniel have we seen this battle between God's kingdom and human kingdoms?
 How does Daniel demonstrate that this battle is still a reality today?

-What does God's victory look like...

-- a) At Daniel's time?

-- b) For us now, after Jesus' first coming?

-- c) In the future, after Jesus' second coming?
+What does God's victory look like a) At Daniel's time? b) For us now, after Jesus' first coming? c) In the future, after Jesus' second coming?
+Why would it be important for Daniel's Israelite reader to know about this battle and God's ultimate victory?